WHAT CAUSES IT?

 The following HIV meds seem to be most commonly associated with diarrhea:

 However, remember that taking one of these medications doesn't automatically mean you'll be dealing with diarrhea.

 Diarrhea caused by HIV meds usually lasts only for the first few weeks after you've begun a new medication and then decreases.

 Consider all the medications you may be taking for non-HIV related problems.

-While most of today's HIV meds are well tolerated, all currently available HIV meds have the potential
+While most of today's HIV meds are well tolerated, all currently available HIV meds have the potential to cause diarrhea.

 "The antidiarrheal medicine, to me, just felt opposite of what my body was trying to do.
 My doctor was very open-minded to different approaches to deal with diarrhea."